|Operational detail pages|

 |Inactive modes||G10, S26, S11, G11, M03, F11|

 This operator, who is believed to be a Polish intelligence agency, is one of the major actors in the field of numbers stations on shortwave.
 It currently runs many active schedules of E11, S11a, F03, and P03.

 In the early days, this operator ran a first (known) generation of numbers stations: G10 and S26.
 They both used the same voice format featuring musical call-ups.
 In the late 1970s, these stations ceased to transmit and were replaced by a new generation of stations, with an updated, similar but slightly different format, dropping the musical call-ups: voice stations in different languages E11, G11 and S11, and the morse station M03.
 In 1994, S11, which used voice samples in Polish, was replaced by a version using Russian instead, which eventually received the designator S11a.

 In the late 2000s, a digital counterpart to the analog voice and Morse stations appeared: F11.
 It wasn't operated as a different, independent station.
 Instead, it sent 10-15 minutes before the analog transmissions, sending the same traffic.
 Not all analog schedules had an F11 counterpart.
-After a long period of decline (going down from 17 active schedules in late 2014 to just 2 by mid 2018), it was last heard in December 2018.
+After a long period of decline (going down from 17 active schedules in late 2014 to just 2 by mid 2018), its last schedule disappeared in December 2018.